Nicole215/whosangit/README.md

   - From the source section drop-down menu select the Main Branch and click "save"
   - The page will automatically be refreshed and the link appears
   - It may take a few minutes

+### How to Fork
+- Go to the repository on GitHub.
+- Click the "Fork" button at the top right.
+- This creates a copy of the repository under your GitHub account.

+### How to Clone
+- Open the repository (your fork or the original).
+- Click the "Code" button and copy the URL.
+- Open your terminal and type: git clone <URL>.
+- Press Enter to download the repository to your computer.

 ## Technologies used
 ### Languages used